shaoner/torti/README.md

 FieldValidators is a simple object with a string key matching the validator name and its corresponding asynchroneous function.
 For now, this object is global and cannot be defined for each Form, however you can add your own global validators using [addValidator](lib/README.md#Form.addValidator).

-Because of how internationalization works in [dust](https://github.com/linkedin/dustjs), I didn't want to put explicit error messages, but you're free to do it.

-You can also add your own validator, here is a naive example:
+You can also add your own validator, here are some examples:

 ```javascript
 Form.addValidator('is42', function (done, value) {
     done(value == '42');
 }, 'This value should be 42');